magento/merchdocs/src/cms/page-builder-media-video.md

 ### Advanced

-1. Choose the the **Alignment** to control the horizontal positioning of the video within the container.
+1. Choose an **Alignment** to control the horizontal positioning of the video within the container.

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the content along the left border of the video container, with allowance for any padding that is specified.